 To support this movement, Fidelity announced the release of Fidelity AccessSM — an API-based aggregation method that gives end-clients more control over how their financial data is used.

 As you know, eMoney aggregates data on behalf of our clients.
 And while our current aggregation methods follow industry best practices, we are always looking for ways to provide even greater peace of mind to advisors and their clients.
-It’s with this goal in mind, that we will begin to implement an API-based aggregation strategy and eventually transition away from screen scraping methods.
+It’s with this goal in mind, that we will begin to implement an API-based aggregation strategy.

 Although clients who hold Fidelity accounts will be the first to experience the transition to an API via Fidelity AccessSM, we expect other financial institutions to adopt the API model in the near future.